Yandex Cloud

 • source_user and source_password: Database owner username and password.

-• transfer_enabled: Set 0 to ensure that no transfer is created before creating a target endpoint manually.
+• transfer_enabled: Set to 0 to ensure that no transfer is created before you manually create the target endpoint.

 terraform validate